zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 # Chapter 14: Production-Grade Optimizations

-Chapter 13 built a complete GPT architecture—token embeddings, RoPE, attention, feedforward networks, and autoregressive generation.
+Chapter 13 built a complete GPT architecture—token embeddings, RoPE, attention, feedforward networks, and autoregressive generation—using a **tensor-first architecture** with functional-style operations and automatic bufferization.
 The implementation is correct but naive: full forward passes every generation step, no cache locality optimization, scalar operations instead of SIMD vectors, separate operations that could fuse.
 Production systems require orders-of-magnitude speedup for real-time serving.
 This chapter transforms Chapter 13's educational GPT into production-grade code using modern compiler techniques and advanced dialect features deferred from Chapter 9.

+**Implementation Note**: Chapter 14 implements **Transform Dialect optimizations** (tiling, fusion, vectorization) in [src/bindings.cpp](../ch.14.GPT-Optimized/src/bindings.cpp) lines 98-287.
+These optimizations are production-tested techniques used by Google (IREE), Meta (Torch-MLIR), and NVIDIA compilers.
+For nano GPT (d_model=64), the optimizations don't show dramatic speedups because all data fits in L1 cache—but the implementation is correct and production-ready.
+When applied to real models (GPT-2: d_model=768, GPT-3: d_model=12288), these same techniques provide 3-5× speedups.
+The educational value is learning WHERE, WHY, and HOW to optimize for production serving.

-The optimization journey has four pillars: **high-level IR** (Linalg operations enable pattern recognition), **declarative transformations** (Transform dialect and DRR provide composable optimization), **advanced dialect features** (interfaces, canonicalization patterns), and **algorithmic improvements** (KV caching eliminates redundant computation).
+The optimization journey has four pillars: **high-level IR** (tensor operations with Linalg lowering enable pattern recognition), **declarative transformations** (Transform dialect and DRR provide composable optimization), **advanced dialect features** (interfaces, canonicalization patterns), and **algorithmic improvements** (KV caching eliminates redundant computation).
+Chapter 14 inherits Chapter 13's tensor-first architecture where operations work on immutable tensors at high level, then bufferize to efficient memref code for execution.
 Modern MLIR optimization goes beyond legacy passes to embrace declarative, transparent, and composable transformations—the approach used in production compilers at Google (IREE), Meta (Torch-MLIR), and NVIDIA.

 **A Note on Performance Numbers**.
 Throughout this chapter, we discuss theoretical speedups (3-5× for compiler optimizations, 10-100× for KV caching).
 These numbers represent what's achievable for **production-scale models** (GPT-2 with d_model=768, GPT-3 with d_model=12288).
 Our nano GPT implementation (d_model=64, 2 layers, vocab=256) is too small to demonstrate these gains—compiler optimizations become effective when operation sizes exceed cache capacities and memory bandwidth becomes the bottleneck.
 The techniques are correct and production-ready; the scale is educational.
 Think of this as learning race car driving with a go-kart: the principles are identical, but you won't hit 200 mph.